global cinema, genre studies, cinema and media of the Middle East, film and politics

 Editor of Palgrave Handbook of Arab Film and Media (Palgrave Macmillan, forthcoming, 2025)

-“Found Footage as Counter Ethnography: Scenes from the Occupation in Gaza and the films of Basma Alsharif” in Gaza on Screen, edited by Nadia Yaqub (Duke University Press, forthcoming 2023)
+“Found Footage as Counter Ethnography: Scenes from the Occupation in Gaza and the films of Basma Alsharif” in Gaza on Screen, edited by Nadia Yaqub (Duke University Press, 2023)

 Editor and author of Global Horror: Hybridity and Alterity in Transnational Horror Film (Cognella Academic Publishing, 2022)